siderolabs/kubernetes-the-hardware-way/docs/04-config.md

 ## Set a stable machine name and install disk

-In the `gen config` command we set an additional SAN for the Kubernetes certificate named `k8s-0`.
+In the `gen config` command we set an additional SAN for the Kubernetes certificate with the IP address of the system.
+The problem with using this in environments with DHCP is the IP address might change when the machine reboots.
+To avoid that we are going to use the DNS name `k8s-0`.
+We also need to configure the machine to set that hostname during installation.

 We can create a patch file to modify the default configuration for the control plane and worker node.

 ```yaml